MaelikR/Unity-RPG-Game/Assets/Scripts/readme.md

 Player and enemy respawn handling.
 Details: The script is designed to be flexible, allowing it to be used for both players and enemies.
 It integrates with the game's UI to provide real-time feedback on health status, and it supports multiplayer scenarios by synchronizing health changes across the network.
 Known Issues: Make sure to test the respawn functionality thoroughly, especially in multiplayer scenarios where synchronization can be an issue.
 Debugging may be necessary to handle edge cases where health updates do not propagate correctly.
-6. ChatManager.cs (Currently Under Debugging)
+6. ChatManager.cs (Currently debugged and simplified)
 Purpose: Manages the in-game chat functionality, allowing players to communicate with each other in a multiplayer environment.
 It ensures that chat messages are sent, received, and displayed correctly across all clients.
 Features:
 Handles player input for chat messages.